reactjs/rfcs/README.md

 * Eventually, the team will decide whether the RFC is a candidate for inclusion in React.
-* RFCs that are candidates for inclusion in React will enter a "final comment period" lasting 7 days.
+* RFCs that are candidates for inclusion in React will enter a "final comment period" lasting 3 calendar days.
 The beginning of this period will be signaled with a comment and tag on the RFCs pull request.
 * An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.